Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### Encryption Parameters

-A TCP secure connection to Kafka is configured through parameters with the `encryption` prefix.
+A TCP secure connection to Kafka is configured through parameters with the prefix `encryption`.

 ##### `encryption.enable`